1powechri2/Skate-Spotter-BE/README.md

    This endpoint gives you all the spots in the db.
 2. `/api/v1/spots/:id`

    This endpoint gives you a single spot by spot id.
 3. `/api/v1/skaters`

    This endpoint gives you all the skaterboarders in the db.
 4. `/api/v1/skaters/:id`

    This endpoint gives you a single skateboarder by id.
 5. `/api/v1/sign_up`

-    This endpoint is for new user sign up
+   This endpoint is for new user sign up.

+         A user has:

+            1.name
+            2.email
+            3.tag
+            4.password